Privacy Notice

 We usually gather or generate this information in the course of setting up or fulfilling your donation agreement with us.
 If you are not yet one of our donors, we might have obtained some information from publicly available sources through our prospect research.
 This information is used in line with our legitimate interest as a charity reliant on fundraising.
 You always have the option to opt out of any messages we send you, and you can request at any time that we stop processing your data or delete it.
 See Section 4 of this Privacy Statement to find out how to do that.

-We are registered with the Fundraising Regulator and comply with the Fundraising Code of Practice.
+We are registered with the Fundraising Regulator and follow the Fundraising Code of Practice.

 1.6 If you are a customer

-If you have booked a course with us, we will usually hold the following information about you in order to fulfil our contract with you and to manage your relationship with us:
+If you have booked a course with us, we will usually hold the following information about you in order to fulfil our contract with you or to manage your relationship with us:

 We gather this personal information directly from you during the booking process and throughout the course of your relationship with us.